SecretlyElvis/eks-experiment/README.md

 `kubectl get pods -n jenkins-dev`

-If all was successful, you will see something simi.ar to:
+If all was successful, you will see something similar to:

 ```
 NAME                          READY   STATUS    RESTARTS   AGE
 jenkins-dev-64dcc79c5-hc2h5   2/2     Running   0          2m54s
 ```

-_Note: Jenkins is installed under the path '/jenkins'.
-To access, visit '<LB_URL>/jenkins'_

 - Retrieve the generated 'admin' user password for initial access:
 ```